SL-Liu/INDE577/Superwised Learning/Decision Tree/README.md

 ![Decision-Tree-Elements](https://user-images.githubusercontent.com/108134942/227072352-de412027-e5cc-46a7-9a46-4350963b9a94.png)
 ## Introduction

-A decision tree is a decision support tool that uses a tree-like model of decisions and their possible consequences, including chance event outcomes, resource costs, and utility.
-It is a simple yet powerful machine learning algorithm that can be used for both classification and regression problems.
+A decision support tool known as a decision tree employs a tree-like model to represent options and their potential outcomes, including utility, resource costs, and chance event outcomes.
+It is a straightforward yet effective machine learning technique that can handle classification and regression issues.

 ## Data